From A Wiki of Ice and Fire

 People say that Marwyn keeps the company of whores and hedge wizards, talks with hairy Ibbenese and pitch-black Summer Islanders in their own tongues, and sacrifices to queer gods at the little sailor’s temples down by Oldtown’s wharves.
 Men speak of seeing him down by the undercity, in rat pits and black brothels, consorting with mummers, singers, sellswords and even beggars.
 Some even have whispered that he has killed a man with his fists once.
 He believes in many curious things.

 Marwyn spent eight years in the east mapping distant lands, searching for lost books, and studying with warlocks and shadowbinders.
 He was nicknamed 'Marwyn the Mage' by Archmaester Vaellyn after his return.
 The name was soon all over Oldtown, much to Vaellyn’s vast annoyance.
-He often calls the rest of the maesters the 'grey sheep'., He is the author of the book, Book of Lost Books.
+He often calls the rest of the maesters the 'grey sheep'.
+He is the author of a book, The Book of Lost Books.

 A Game of Thrones

 A Feast for Crows

 Leo Tyrell tells the group of novices and acolytes assembled at the Quill and Tankard that Marwyn believes the tales of dragons are true and that he has managed to light an obsidian candle.
 Leo refers to Marwyn as the mastiff.